c3bosskung/c3bosskung/README.md

 # 💫 About Me:
-I'm a student at the School of Information Technology at KMUTT.<br>I'm interested in DevSecOps or Backend Developer.<br>
+I'm a student at the School of Information Technology at KMUTT.<br>Software Engineer Intern @ Agoda<br>

 ## 🌐 Socials: